In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 RETURNING *;

-There is one more way, through which you can insert multiple rows in a table if not existed in PostgreSQL by using the NESTED SELECT query.
+There is one more way through which you can insert multiple rows in a table if they do not exist in PostgreSQL by using the NESTED SELECT query.
 The syntax is as follows:

 WITH data(column_list) AS (